cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 When building pipelines it is often useful to keep in mind the following philosophy:

 Flexibility
     There are always new tools and insights that could be incorporated into a pipeline.
-Ultimately, a pipeline should be flexible and the code should not constraining you implimenting new features.
+Ultimately, a pipeline should be flexible and the code should not constrain you when implimenting new features.
 Scriptability
     The pipeline should be scriptable, i.e, the whole pipeline can be run within another pipeline.
 Similarly, parts of a pipeline can be duplicated to process several data streams in parallel.
 This is a crucial feature in genome studies as a single analysis will not permit making inferences by itself.
-For example, consider you find in ChIP-Seq data from a particular transcription factor that it binds frequently in introns.
-You will need to run the same analysis on data from other transcription factors in order to assess if intronic binding is remarkable.
-When CGAT write a pipeline we usually write a command line script and then run this script as a command line statement in the pipeline.
+When we write a pipeline we usually attempt to write a command line script (and include it in the CGAT-apps repository) and then run this script as a command line statement in the pipeline.
 Reproducibility
     The pipeline is fully automated.
 The same inputs and configuration will produce the same outputs.
 Reusability
-    The pipeline should be able to be re-used on similar data, preferably only requiring changes to a configuration file (pipeline.ini).
+    The pipeline should be able to be re-used on similar data, preferably only requiring changes to a configuration file (pipeline.yml).
 Archivability
-    Once finished, the whole project should be able to archived without too many major dependencies on external data.
+    Once finished, the whole project should be able to be archived without too many major dependencies on external data.
 This should be a simple process and hence all project data should be self-contained.
 It should not involve going through various directories or databases to figure out which files and tables belong to a project or a project depends on.

 .. _defining_workflow-building:

 Building a pipeline
 -------------------

 The best way to build a pipeline is to start from an example.
-In `cgat-showcase <https://cgat-showcase.readthedocs.io/en/latest/index.html>`_ we have two pipelines that show users how simple and complex workflows can be generated to aid computational analysis.
+In `cgat-showcase <https://cgat-showcase.readthedocs.io/en/latest/index.html>`_ we have a toy example of an RNA-seq analysis pipeline that aims to show users how simple workflows can be generated with minimal code. `cgat-flow <https://github.com/cgat-developers/cgat-flow>`_ demonstrates a set of complex workflows.

 For a step by step tutorial on how to run the pipelines please refer to our :ref:`getting_started-Tutorial`.